 Along the river and around the city of Rovaniemi, you can find 70 lean-to shelters that can be freely used to roast sausages or snacks over an open fire.
 Firewood is even provided by the stae.
 Along Ounasjoki, the longest river in Finland, you can see beautiful views of the Jätkänkynttilä Bridge, especially when illuminated at night.

 The Arctic Circle Post Office, located in Rovaniemi, receives more than half a million Christmas letters every year from all over the world.
-Each year, Santa Claus leaves the village in a reindeer-drawn sleigh to deliver presents to children, and his send-off is broadcast internationally on December 23rd.
+Each year, Santa Claus leaves the village in a reindeer-drawn sleigh to deliver presents to children, and his send-off is broadcast internationally on 23 December.
 All letters received with a clearly legible address are answered by Santa and receive a special stamp leaving the post office.
 If you want to send in your wish list for this year, you can reach Santa at: Santa Claus, Santa Claus’s Main Post Office, 96930 Napapiiri, Finland.

 Lapland has some of the most beautiful and unforgettable accommodations in the world, including camping sites, cottages, cabins, ski lodges and hotels.

 This is an entire village made of ice and snow.
 The Snow Village is built each year in late November and includes a restaurant, bar, lobbies, hotel rooms, outdoor buildings, slides and sculptures.

 You can either stay in a glass igloo or the unique subterranean Northern Lights house at Levi Igloos Golden Crown.
 Partly built into the ground, the luxurious house is a personal and stunning holiday villa with large windows that allow you to have a beautiful view of the Northern Lights.